 It continued: “It is hoped that this decision will allow for a greater recovery period and celebration following the ongoing impact of the COVID-19 pandemic.”

 This means that if you’re walking the Camino next year, you’ll get to experience all the special events you’d expect from a Holy Year.
-For more information about Holy Year, its history and what you can expect, click here.

 Looking out at the world, you might be wondering if sustainable travel is even possible.
 The answer is yes, it just requires a little bit more thought on a daily basis.
 Travelling sustainably means finding a way to tour an area without harming the natural and cultural environment.